1098-T Tax Statements

 Why do I receive a 1098-T?

-This IRS Form 1098-T is for all students who had qualified tuition and other related educational expenses billed to them during the previous calendar year.
+This IRS Form 1098-T is for all students who had qualified tuition and other related educational expenses charged and paid to them during the previous calendar year.

 What is the American Opportunity Tax Credit and The Lifetime Learning Credit?